ShahabTheAnalyst/SQL_project_job_data_analysis/README.md

     | Plexus Resource Solutions                         |  165000       |
     | CEDARS-SINAIPlexus Resource Solutions             |  163500       |

     *Top 10 Best Paying Companies*

-The output of the query provides the following insights:
+**Insights:**

 - **Top-paying Companies:**
 AT&T has the highest average salary at $255,830.
 Pinterest Job Advertisements follow closely with an average salary of $232,423.
-UCLA Health Careers ranks third with an average salary of $217,000.
 - **Range of Salaries:**
-Salaries range from $163,500 at Cedars-Sinai to $255,830 at AT&T, indicating a significant variance in salary.
+Salaries range from $163,500 at Cedars-Sinai to $255,830 at AT&T, indicating a significant variance.
 - **Industry Representation:**
 The list includes companies from various sectors such as telecommunications (AT&T), technology (Pinterest, SmartAsset), healthcare (UCLA Health, Cedars-Sinai), staffing solutions (A-Line Staffing, Plexus Resource), and more.

+**Visual:**
 ![Top 10 Best Paying Companies](charts/2_top_paying_companies.png)

-### 3. Top Demanded Skills for Data Analysts
+## 3. Top Demanded Skills for Data Analysts

-The objective is to query the data to gain insights that can help individuals prioritize their skill development efforts based on the current demand in the job market.
+The objective is to query the data to gain insights that can help individuals prioritize their skill development efforts based on the current market demand.

+**SQL Query:**

 ```sql
 SELECT